 This free annual workshop, held in partnership with the Association of State Drinking Water Administrators (ASDWA), provides in-depth information and training on various solutions and strategies for handling small drinking water system challenges.
 The workshop is primarily designed for state personnel responsible for drinking water regulations compliance and treatment technologies permitting; however, others may also benefit, including system owners and operators, local and tribal governments, academics, design engineers, technical assistance providers, and consultants.

-Agenda Coming Soon!
-The 16th annual workshop speakers and group leaders will be experts in their fields from EPA and other federal agencies, state and local agencies, academia, and NGOs and associations.
-The workshop will include technical sessions and other activities:
+The 16th annual workshop speakers and group leaders are experts in their fields from EPA, state and local agencies, academia, NGOs and associations, and the private sector.
+The workshop included technical sessions and other activities:

 - Technical presentation sessions